Back to table of contentsCredit: Unknown

 You can download a helpful kit to run a GenderMag walkthrough.

 Here, we'll discuss just one of these: Heuristic Evaluation.
 This method provides the simplest illustration of what it looks like to apply an analytical method to a design.
 The basic idea behind a heuristic evaluation is to evaluate whether an interface is learnable by a new user.
 It works best with 4-5 experts spending a few hours with an interface.
 Each expert inspects every screen, every button, every label, every feedback, and every state of the interface, evaluating each little detail in the interface against a set of design heuristics.
 By the end, the group of experts should have found a large number of violations of these design heuristics, which may indicate mild to severe usability problems with the interface.
+Here is a good example of a heuristic evaluation.

 In practice, most people find the heuristics themselves much more useful than the process of applying the heuristics.
 This is probably because exhaustively analyzing an interface is literally exhausting.
 Instead, most practitioners learn these heuristics and then apply them as they design ensuring that they don't violate the heuristics as they make design choices.
 This incremental approach requires much less vigilance.